Lucky (Britney Spears song): Music video

-Live performances and cover version
+Live performances

 Spears performed "Lucky" for the first time on the opening date of her Oops!...
 I Did It Again Tour, in Columbia, Maryland, on June 20, 2000.
-The performance of the song featured a navy theme.
+The performance of the song featured a Navy theme.
 The track was also on the Dream Within a Dream Tour (2001–02), where Spears emerged from the middle of a giant music box on the stage as a ballerina, to perform the song in a medley with "Born to Make You Happy" and "Sometimes", right after the performance of "Overprotected".
 Spears also performed the song on several television appearances, including Top of the Pops Germany in 2000, and NBC's Today.
 "Lucky" was included on the setlist of the Britney: Piece of Me, Spears' Las Vegas residency show (2013–16).